Image Generators are Generalist Vision Learners: Vision Banana - Generalist Vision Model from Image Generator

 \paragraph{Semantic Segmentation.}

-Historically, the task ``semantic segmentation'' is to classify each pixel into one of the predefined categories, without distinguishing instances of the same category.
-For example, Cityscapes \citep{cityscapes} has $19$ classes, including \textit{road}, \textit{person}, \textit{truck}, \textit{vegetation}, \textit{sky}, and more.
-It is worth noting that advanced tasks of ``instance / referral expression'' segmentation are also semantic.
-Here, we use ``semantic segmentation'' strictly to refer to the traditional, instance-agnostic, category-level classification task.
-In our case, this nature of the classical semantic segmentation task can be specified via the prompt, and we train the model to follow such instructions.
+Semantic segmentation involves classifying each pixel into a predefined category without distinguishing between individual instances.
+For example, the Cityscapes benchmark \citep{cityscapes} defines $19$ classes, including \textit{road}, \textit{person}, and \textit{sky}.
+While instance and referring expression segmentation also convey semantic information, we use the term ``semantic segmentation'' here strictly in this instance-agnostic, category-level sense.
+This nature of the classical semantic segmentation task can be specified via a text prompt, and we train the model to follow such instructions.
 We prompt the model to generate a visualization image where each pixel is colored according to its class, as shown in Fig. \ref{fig:demo-semantic-segmentation}.

-Note that the class can be any text string, not limited to a fixed set.
-The color for each class is specified in the prompt.
-We can use natural language to describe the correspondence.
-We can also use a mapping notation such as JSON.
-The color can be represented as hex numbers or RGB value tuples.
-In evaluation, we assign pixels to classes by matching its color according to the prompt.
+Crucially, our approach is open-vocabulary: the target categories are not limited to a fixed set and can be specified dynamically in the prompt along with their corresponding color mappings.
+We support various prompting styles, including natural language descriptions (e.g., ``the macaron cakes are represented by yellow'') and structured JSON mappings, with colors specified as named colors, hex codes, or RGB tuples.
+For quantitative evaluation, we post-process the generated image by assigning each pixel to the class whose target color is closest in the RGB space.